-The Adult Services Assistance Program (ASAP) is designed to provide supportive assistance to individuals 25 years of age and older.
+The Adult Services is designed to provide supportive assistance to individuals 25 years of age and older.
 Trained staff is available on each campus to help the adult student learn every aspect of student success in college.
-When visiting the campus for the first time, the adult student will meet with a Student Services Specialist on how to begin the college process.
+Services are designed to east the transition into the classroom for those seeking to begin or complete a degree, acquire marketable skills, or retrain for a new career.
+The office offers information, workshops, community resources, and special resources for single parts and/or displaced workers.
+When visiting the campus for the first time, the adult student will meet with a Student Services Specialist to discuss how to begin the college process.